dougransom/qs-excel/README.md

 # Installation
-The VBA Add in isin the file 'qs-excel.xlam".
+The VBA Add in isin the file 'quotestream.xlam".

 Read aout [how to install VBA Add Ins for excel](https://www.automateexcel.com/vba/install-add-in).